redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 <img alt="Screen Shot 2020-02-03 at 3 25 31 PM" src="https://user-images.githubusercontent.com/300/73703956-70405080-46a6-11ea-81f2-bed99ca4c4cc.png">

 It will be really long and scroll off the right side of the page so make sure you copy the whole thing!

-### Vercel (optional path)
-Redwood officially supports multiple deployment providers (with even more on the way).
-Although this Tutorial continues with a focus on Netlify deployment and authentication with Netlify Identity, you could deploy to [Vercel](https://vercel.com/redwoodjs-core) instead.
-In that case, you'll need to use this [Vercel deploy walkthrough](https://redwoodjs.com/docs/deploy#redwood-deploy-configuration). **Note**: Netlify Identity, used in the next section "Authentication", won’t work on the Vercel platform.

 ### Netlify